-Select this option and press <Enter> to discard all the changes and return to the AMI BIOS Utility Program.
+Select this option and press <Enter> to discard all the changes you've made and return to the AMI BIOS Utility Program.

-Restore Defaults
+Restore Optimized Defaults

-To set this feature, select Restore Defaults from the Exit menu and press <Enter>.
-These are manufacture default settings designed for maximum system performance but not for maximum stability.
+To set this feature, select Restore Optimized Defaults from the Exit menu and press <Enter>.
+These are manufacturer default settings designed for maximum system performance but not for maximum stability.